cinderblock/test-npm-yarn-lifecycle-scripts/README.md

 1. Why does `npm pack` run both scripts, but the `prepare` script's output is never printed?
 1. Why doesn't `pnpm` respect `.npmignore`&`package.json#files` field?
 1. Why is `pnpm` a different order than `npm`?
+1. Which script(s) should be set so that a package can be consistently installed and setup in all package managers?